terjanq/same-origin-xss/README.md

 }
 ```
 2. Steal the identifier.
-3. Steal the saved note from the main page with a correct idenntifier.
+3. Steal the saved note from the main page with a valid identifier.

 *💡 The name of the challenge - soXSS - was referring to Same-Origin XSS.*